MayaWright20/unhurd/unhurd/README.md

 ## Getting Started

-First, create a `.env` file in the root folder and add your spotify ID and secret like in the `.env.example`. file.
+First, create a `.env.local` file in the root folder and add your spotify ID and secret like in the `.env.example`. file.

 Next run
 ```